Ecogenomics/GTDBTk/README.md

 The workflow supports several optional flags, including:
 * cpus: maximum number of CPUs to use
-* proteins: indicates genome files contain called proteins as amino acids and gene calling can be skipped

 For other flags please consult the command line interface.